mengshi02/pf/README.md

     -v, --verb           Verbose mode (-v, -vv, -vvv, etc.)

 OPTIONS:
-    -d, --dev <device>                Opens a capture handle for a device [default: ] -M, --matcher <matcher>           Specify a BPF filter, only match the target package [default: ] -o, --output <output>             Save matched packets in pcap format to pcap file, if there is no matching rule, the default is to cap the full package [default: /tmp/0.pcap] -s, --snap-len <snap-len>         Set the snaplen size (the maximum length of a packet captured into the buffer).
-                                      Useful if you only want certain headers, but not the entire packet [default:
+    -x, --amplify <amplify>      Set the package magnification, by default, the package does not do enlargement processing, and it only takes effect when this parameter is greater than 1 [default: 1] -d, --dev <device>           Opens a capture handle for a device [default: ] -M, --matcher <matcher>      Specify a BPF filter, only match the target package [default: ] -o, --output <output>        Save matched packets in pcap format to pcap file, if there is no matching rule, the default is to cap the full package [default: /tmp/0.pcap] -s, --snap-len <snap-len>    Set the snaplen size (the maximum length of a packet captured into the buffer).
+Useful if you only want certain headers, but not the entire packet [default: 65535]
-                                      65535]
-    -w, --workers <worker-threads>    Set thread numbers, enhance concurrent processing capabilities [default: 1]

 ARGS:
     <pattern>    Specify a regular expression for matching data [default: ]